 Think of it this way:

 [5..-1]: give me all elements after the 5th one and up to the last one.
 There are none, so

 [6..-1]: give me all elements after the 6th one and up to the last one.
 Say what?
 There is no 6th one, so returns nil as the given request is out of bounds.

-#2 Updated by Stephen Sykes about 4 years ago
+#2 Updated by Stephen Sykes over 4 years ago

 Yes, it's a bit odd, but it is clearly noted in the docs that this special case exists.

 Marc-Andre: - For me at least I'm not sure that thinking about it as 'the element after the nth one' is totally helpful - eg: